liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 Reflective engagement with these themes allows for the acknowledgment of my own biases as a researcher, underscoring the importance of utilizing multiple lenses to approach such discussions in hopes of a more equitable global technological future.

-# Article title: AI ethical review should empower innovation—not prevent it
+Article 9:# Article title: AI ethical review should empower innovation—not prevent it

 ### Notes 1: